Sravyasss/Predicting-Diabetes-Progression/README.md

-# Predicting Diabetes Progression
+# Predicting Diabetes

-> The project Predicting Diabetes progression is a comprehensive machine learning project for predicting diabetes stages using health indicators.
+> The project Predicting Diabetes is a comprehensive machine learning project for predicting diabetes stages using health indicators.
 This project implements an end-to-end pipeline that handles data preprocessing, feature engineering, model training, and evaluation using multiple algorithms.

 ---